 Driving in winter conditions is pretty joyless at the best of times and plain dangerous at the worst.

 Most people living here are used to it as the nonchalant little dents and dings on their cars in the winter months will attest.
 Still, it doesn’t mean they do it well.
 There are always impatient drivers, travelling faster than they should be.
-In extreme conditions it’s best not to make a journey but if that’s not possible, you are advised to carry a first aid kit and an emergency kit.
-Blizzards, white-out conditions and drifts can combine to leave you stranded.
-Most people carry a collapsible snow shovel to dig themselves out, but you will also need food and water, blankets, a candle in a tin (warmth and light), matches and flash-light.
-Cell/mobile phones should be fully charged but that doesn’t guarantee you will get a signal.
+In extreme conditions, it’s best not to make a journey but if that’s not possible, you are advised to carry a first aid kit and an emergency kit.
+Blizzards, white-out conditions and drifts can leave you stranded.
+Most people carry a collapsible snow shovel to dig themselves out, but you’ll also need food and water, blankets, a candle in a tin (warmth and light), matches and flash-light.
+Cell/mobile phones should be fully charged but that doesn’t guarantee you’ll have a signal.
 Snow tires are used for driving on ice and snow, but not generally necessary in and around the cities and towns as the snow-ploughs are efficient at clearing the snow swiftly.
 It’s the black ice that’s the biggest danger.